baihongguo/HiFiMAP/README.md

 ## Usage & Example Pipeline

 Based on the repository structure, all test files are located in the `example/` directory, and all source codes are in the `src/` directory.
-Suppose you want to run an analysis for Chromosome 21 using the provided toy data:
+Suppose you want to run a test analysis for chromosome 21 using the provided toy data:

-* `example/toy.ibd.gz`: IBD segments generated from [hapIBD](https://github.com/browning-lab/hap-ibd).
+* `example/chr21_toy.ibd.gz`: IBD segments generated from [hapIBD](https://github.com/browning-lab/hap-ibd).
-* `example/toy.vcf.gz`: The corresponding VCF file used to generate the IBDs.
+* `example/chr21_toy.vcf.gz`: The corresponding VCF file used to generate the IBDs.
 * `example/toy_phenotype.txt`: Contains individual IDs, phenotype, and covariates (e.g., age, sex).
 * `example/toy_global_kinship.RData`: The global IBD (kinship) matrix.